appcanary/agent/README.md

 ## Installation

 1. This project depends on a working golang and ruby environment.
-2. Go to your `$GOPATH`.
-Type:
+2. First, let's set up go.
+Go to your `$GOPATH` and type:

   `go get github.com/appcanary/agent`

-3. `cd` into the brand new agent folder, and type:
+3. `cd` into the brand new agent folder, and install all of our go dependencies by typing:

   `go get -t -d -v ./…`

-4. Go ahead type:
+4. Now we set bundler and install our ruby dependencies.
+We use ruby to script all of our build and packaging tasks.
+Go ahead and type:

   ```bash
 gem install bundler # if you don't have it